lambyy/pipe_mania/README.md

 Day 1: Setup project with necessary Node modules, including configuring webpack and creating a package.json file.
 Write a basic entry file.
 Start building basic `board.js` with navigation and selection.

 Day 2: Finish building `board.js` and rendering it to the screen.
 Create `pipe.js` pieces that handle pipe flow direction logic and has 6 variations of pipe sections.
+Pipe pieces will keep track of the two directions they accept flow (i.e. left, right) and a differential of where they lead the flow.

 Day 3: Combine `board.js` and `pipe.js` into a `game.js` file. `game.js` handles pipe flow logic, whether pipe sections are properly connected to allow flow.

 Day 4: Put it all together, including calculating score, timer and level.
+The timer will indicate when the water will begin flowing through the currently connected pipe sections.